DataDog/dd-trace-rb/docs/GettingStarted.md

 ### Action Cable

-The Action Cable integration provides tracing for Rails ActionCable actions.
+The Action Cable integration traces broadcast messages and channel actions.

 You can enable it through `Datadog.configure`: